 Another frequently proposed intervention is to mandate that firms send clear and conspicuous reminders to consumers before a trial period automatically converts to a paid subscription.
 In our framework, a perfectly effective reminder would be equivalent to forcing the cancellation probability $q^*$ to 1 for all consumers who wish to cancel.
 This would completely eliminate the inattentive revenue stream.
 The firm's profit function would collapse to the standard monopoly profit, $\Pi = P(1-F(P))$.

 The strategic implications of such a policy would be profound.
 With the inattention channel completely shut down, the firm's primary incentive for offering a long trial would vanish.
 The trial would become a pure customer acquisition cost.
 Consequently, we would expect to see trial lengths shrink dramatically, perhaps to the minimum time required for value discovery, or even to zero.
-While this would offer maximum protection to forgetful consumers, it might also lead to the disappearance of the generous, long-term trial offers that some consumers value for unpressured evaluation of a product.
-This reveals a potential tension between policies of consumer protection and the market provision of valuable promotional tools.
+Although this would offer maximum protection to forgetful consumers, it might also lead to the disappearance of the generous long-term trial offers that some consumers value for an low-pressure evaluation of a product, lowering consumer learning.
+This reveals a potential tension between consumer protection regulations and the market provision of valuable promotional tools.